Brenda Lee: 1971–1978: Country music comeback and pop experimentation

-Through 1976, the singles "Bringing It Back" and "Find Yourself Another Puppet" made the US and Canadian country top 40 charts.
+Through 1976, the singles "Bringing It Back" and "Find Yourself Another Puppet" made the US and Canadian country Top 40 charts.
 Lee also campaigned for Jimmy Carter at his 1976 Nashville birthday event.
 During this time, Bradley retired from the music industry and MCA pressured Lee into being produced by Los Angeles-based Snuff Garrett.
 The resulting album was 1976's L. A. Sessions, which aimed to rebrand her as a 1970s pop recording artist.
-Its two singles failed to make the pop chart and instead made the US country chart but peaked outside the top 40, leaving Lee disappointed in the album's lack of success.
+Its two singles failed to make the pop chart and instead reached lower on the US country chart, leaving Lee disappointed in the album's lack of success.
 She then traveled to Muscle Shoals, Alabama, to record a disco-oriented project that was ultimately shelved.
-Her latest manager, David Skepner, helped her secure a new recording contract with Elektra Records in 1978, which released the single "Left Over Love".
+Her manager, David Skepner, helped her secure a new recording contract with Elektra Records in 1978, which released the single "Left Over Love".

+Lee made a comeback in the 1970s when she returned as a country music artist.
+As a result, she had a string of hit singles, including "Wrong Ideas" (pictured above).